eudoxia0/eudoxia0.github.io/article/_posts/2023-03-05-gallery-of-sand.md

 >Forest and Exit Wounds, Paul Klee, watercolor, 1927, from the British Museum.

+This works mainly by lowering your expectations: images have too many degrees of freedom to be described.
+Citing them is more like drilling core samples from latent space, and less like specifying every feature of the image you want.

 Many of the prompts are anachronistic: I wanted DALL-E to try and imagine what an electron beam lithography machine would look like as a Persian miniature from medieval Herat, for example.

 Much of DALL-E's output is disappointing, but you can play into this: it's good at impressionism, abstraction, and [ostranenie][ost].